Choosing a Channel Set Diamond Band – All You Have to Know

-What is a Channel Set Engagement Ring?
+What is a Channel Set Ring?

+The channel setting consists of a series of identical diamonds (or other gemstone) set all around the circle of the ring within a grooved channel carved into the band.
 Because of how the diamond sits within the groove, the channel setting provides a lot of security for the diamonds.
 The likelihood of diamonds getting damaged or falling out are lower.

 Channel settings have been a very popular choice for a long time because of how they make any ring look effortlessly chic.
 They tend to suit any style and can be tweaked around to provide unique designs.

 The channel setting is very versatile and there are many ways that it can be used in a ring setting.
-The most popular style is the series of round brilliant diamonds set into the band in a row, but by changing the shape of the diamonds, the width of the band or type of gemstones, for example, jeweler’s can create unique and interesting designs.
+The most popular style is the series of round brilliant diamonds set into the band in a row, but by changing the shape of the diamonds, the width of the band or type of gemstones, you can create unique and interesting designs.
+Here are some ways to make your channel setting engagement or wedding ring stand out.

-• Choose a Different Shape
+1. Choose a Different Shape

 channel setting baguette shape engagement ring